-There are 37 members of the Music and Speech Training staff.
-Two members are attached to the Melbourne Teachers' College; seven are in the provincial centres-Ballarat, Bendigo and Geelong-one member being attached to each of the three teachers' colleges.
-Twenty-seven work in the various schools in the metropolitan area.
-Six of these are teaching part-time, five having obtained nominated courses for the Bachelor of Music Degree, and one member has commenced this degree under the Commonwealth Reconstruction Training Scheme.
-One senior member is in charge of the fife and recorder bands.
+There are 28 members of the music and speech training staff.
+Two members are attached to the Melbourne Teachers' College; six are in the provincial centres-Ballarat, Bendigo, and Geelong, and one is in charge of the fife and recorder bands.
+Nineteen members work in various schools in the metropolitan area.
+Four of these are teaching part-time, having obtained nominated courses for the Bachelor of Music Degree at the University Conservatorium of Music, and one is on leave of absence completing her course.

-Student teacher classes in music and speech training are held at the Music Centre, State School No. 2365, Queensberry-street, Carlton, and three in the above provincial centres.
-A course of instruction in music and speech for student teachers unable to attend these classes was held at the Health and Recreation Camp, Queenscliff for ten days during September.
-Correspondence tuition in speech is provided for country student teachers, and an advanced class to enable teachers to qualify for the Singing Teacher's Primary Certificate is held at a metropolitan centre.
+Student teacher classes in music and speech training are held in eleven metropolitan centres and three in the provincial centres of Ballarat, Bendigo, and Geelong.
+Correspondence lessons in speech are provided for country student teachers, and an advanced class to enable teachers to qualify for Singing Teachers' Primary Certificate is held at a metropolitan centre.

-There are weekly broadcasts in music for both junior and post-primary grades.
+There is a weekly broadcast in music for both junior and post-primary grades.

-The Education Department's Visual Education Centre possesses 1,100 motion picture films.
-Several copies of each title are now included in the library.
+Visual The Education Department's Visual Education Centre possesses 1,000 motion picture films.

-Ten Melbourne metropolitan film circuits, and eight country circuits-Geelong, Bendigo (2), Ballarat (2), Maryborough, and South Gippsland (2)-serving 144 selected schools (primary, technical and high) are operated each day from 10 a.m. to 4 p.m.
-20,000 pupils see films every week in Victorian schools.
-Films are lent to 99 approved borrowers (schools), audiences of which total 3,600.
+Six Melbourne metropolitan film circuits, and five country circuits (Geelong, Bendigo, Ballarat, Maryborough, and South Gippsland), serving 136 selected schools (primary, technical, and high) are operated each day from 10 a.m. to 4 p.m.
+11,520 pupils see films every week in Victorian schools.

+Films are lent to 60 approved borrowers (schools), audiences of which total 2,000.

-Over 200 teachers have been trained as 16 mm. sound projectionists at the Visual Education Centre.
-Special screenings and guidance have been given teachers at group meetings called by district inspectors, and lectures and screenings have been given each of the three teachers' colleges.
+Over 150 teachers have been trained as 16 mm. sound projectionists at the Visual Education Centre.

+Special screenings and guidance have been given teachers at group meetings called by district inspectors, and lectures and screenings have been given at each of the three Teachers' Colleges.

-The filmstrip library includes 335 films prepared and produced in the laboratories of the Centre.
-Over 1,100 filmstrips are despatched to schools every month.
-Twenty-eight educational wall charts have been produced, and over 900 schools have received charts from this Centre.
-Over 67 specifications for school radio installations have been prepared during the last twelve months.
+Over 1,000 filmstrips are despatched to schools every month.

+Fifteen educational wall charts have been produced, and over 700 schools have received charts from the Centre.

+Over 80 specifications for school radio installations have been prepared during the last twelve months.
-Over 100 requests have been received for advice and guidance on the purchase of suitable projection equipment.
-Teachers' Film Group meetings have been held each month in Melbourne, Geelong, Ballarat, Bendigo and Maryborough.